AygunVarol/aygunvarol.github.io/_pages/about.md

 Bio
 ======
 <div align="justify">
-I am in my second year in my D.Sc. at Tampere University.
-I have three supervisors for my doctoral research: Associate Professor Johanna Virkki, my main supervisor at Tampere University; Dr. Naser Hossein Motlagh, a co-supervisor at the University of Helsinki; and Dr. Mirka Leino, a co-supervisor at Satakunta University of Applied Sciences.
-I am affiliated with the Augmentative Technology Group and take part as a researcher in the EVIL-AI project, which investigates the negative effects of AI and explores strategies for mitigation.<br><br>
+I am currently in my second year of the D.Sc. program at Tampere University, where I work under the guidance of three supervisors: Associate Professor Johanna Virkki (my main supervisor at Tampere University), Dr. Naser Hossein Motlagh (a co-supervisor at the University of Helsinki), and Dr. Mirka Leino (a co-supervisor at Satakunta University of Applied Sciences).
+I am affiliated with the Augmentative Technology Group and contribute to the EVIL-AI project, which investigates the adverse effects of artificial intelligence and explores strategies for mitigation.<br><br>

-Prior to my position at Tampere University, I was research assistant at Isparta University of Applied Sciences where I earned my M.Sc. in Electrical and Electronics Engineering.
-My research was analog circuit design and my supervisors were Prof. Abdülkadir Çakır as main supervisor, and Assoc.
-Prof. Fırat Yücel as co-supervisor at Akdeniz University.
-I earned my B.Sc. in Electrical and Electronics Engineering from Manisa Celal Bayar University.
-My research was on industrial automation and my supervisor was Prof. Sezai Taşkın.
+Prior to joining Tampere University, I served as a research assistant at Isparta University of Applied Sciences, where I also earned my M.Sc. in Electrical and Electronics Engineering.
+During my master’s studies, I focused on analog circuit design under the supervision of Prof. Abdülkadir Çakır (my main supervisor) and Assoc.
+Prof. Fırat Yücel (my co-supervisor at Akdeniz University).
+I earned my B.Sc. in Electrical and Electronics Engineering from Manisa Celal Bayar University, where I conducted research in industrial automation under the guidance of Prof. Sezai Taşkın.
 </div>

 My [CV](https://github.com/user-attachments/files/18643241/Aygun_CV_TENK.pdf)